Pros and Cons of Living in Birmingham for International Students

 This multicultural city allows students to experience food and festivals making the transition easy.
 Students can experience community living and plan weekend getaways from Birmingham with their friends to relax.

 One of the best things about Birmingham is that there’s so much to do in the city.
 From exploring the clubs, cafes, and restaurants to visiting the best places in Birmingham, international students can never get bored in the city.
-One can enjoy theatres, musical fests, scenic parks, museums, art galleries and much more.
+One can enjoy theatres, musical fests, scenic parks, museums in Birmingham, art galleries and much more.
 This green city offers amazing scenic views and excellent destinations for Instagrammable pictures.

 Cons of Living in Birmingham, UK